Uniform hyperbolicity in nonflat billiards: Introduction and notations

-In this paper, a \emph{smooth billiard} is a compact subset $D$ of a Riemannian surface $M$, such that $D$ has a smooth boundary while $M$ has no boundary.
-Hence, each component of $\partial D$ is the image of a smooth embedding $\Gamma : \mathbb T^1 \to M$ (with unit speed).
+In this paper, a \emph{smooth billiard} is a connected compact subset $D$ of a Riemannian surface $M$, such that $D$ has a smooth boundary while $M$ has no boundary.
+By ``smooth boundary'', we mean that each component of $\partial D$ is the image of a smooth embedding $\Gamma : \mathbb R / l \mathbb Z \to M$, with unit speed, where $l$ is the length of the component.
 Each curve $\Gamma$ is called a \emph{wall} of $D$: it has a unit tangent vector $T$ and a unit normal vector $N$ pointing toward $\Int D$.
-The curvature of $\Gamma$ is $\prodscal{\frac{dT}{dt}}{N}$.
 A billiard whose walls have negative curvature is said to be \emph{dispersing}.

-Most of the time, the authors study \emph{flat billiards}, and more precisely, billiards in the ambiant manifold $M = \mathbb R^2$ or $M = \mathbb T^2$, but here, our aim is to understand how chaos may appear in billiards which are not flat.
+Most of the billiards which appear in the literature are \emph{flat}, and more precisely, in the ambiant surface $M = \mathbb R^2$ or $M = \mathbb T^2$.
+Chaotic billiards in general Riemannian surfaces were studied, for example, in~\cite{MR807598}, \cite{MR1022522}, and~\cite{MR3661861}.
+For billiards in surfaces of constant curvature, see also~\cite{MR1422542} and~\cite{MR1729878}.
+In this paper, we focus on \emph{uniform hyperbolicity} (see Definition~\ref{defHyperbolicBilliard}) for billiards in general surfaces.

 One defines the phase space $\Omega = T^1(\mathrm{Int}~D)$, and the billiard flow $\phi_t : \Omega \to \Omega$, in the following way: \begin{enumerate} \item As long as it does not hit a wall, the particle follows a geodesic in $M$; \item When it arrives to the boundary of the billiard, the particle bounces, following the billiard reflection law: the angle between the particle's speed vector and the boundary's tangent line is preserved (Figure~\ref{figReflexion}). \end{enumerate}